m1tsuha4/apotek/README.md

-# Monev FTI Application Setup Guide
+# Apotek API Application Setup Guide

-This guide will walk you through the steps to set up the Monev FTI application.
+This guide will walk you through the steps to set up the Apotek API application.

 ## Prerequisites
 - PHP version "^8.2"